Louis047/Windows-Dots/README.md

 - [GlazeWM Autotiler](https://github.com/orbi-tal/glaze-autotiler) - Implements a missing feature to `GlazeWM`: Tiling Layouts.
 Soon to be deprecated as they're going to be added in the next update.

-- [Komorebi](https://github.com/LGUG2Z/komorebi) - Another Tiling Manager made using Rust, heard they making good progress in implementing animations with recent updates (might change to this and add the config later)
+- [Komorebi](https://github.com/LGUG2Z/komorebi) - Another Tiling Manager made using Rust, with goodies like animations and better transparency support.
+Sure a hell to customize this.
+(Update: On the progress)

 - [AltSnap](https://github.com/RamonUnch/AltSnap) - If you've used Hyprland, you'll know it.

 - [Flow Launcher](https://github.com/Flow-Launcher/Flow.Launcher) - Powetoys Run, but better.
-(Microsoft Ruined it with their new trash: `Command Plaette`)
+(Microsoft Ruined it with their new trash: `Command Palette`)

 - [WindHawk](https://github.com/ramensoftware/windhawk) - Centralized Customization for Windows, made with love :)